Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/GettingStarted-Git.md

 ~/MyProject# tar -zxvf cogspur.tgz
 ~/MyProject# mv ./sqcogspurlinuxht ./cogspur
 ```
-On Linux, if this is the first time you run Cuis Smalltalk on this system, add 32 bit libraries.
+On Linux 64 bit, if this is the first time you run Cuis Smalltalk 32 bit on this system, add 32 bit libraries.
 (This was tested on Debian 8)
 ```
 sudo dpkg --add-architecture i386